Russia’s space cargo ship to burn up in atmosphere Friday

 An earlier Progress supply ship crashed into Siberia shortly after launch in 2011.
 Moscow has also lost several lucrative commercial satellites.

-Since the mothballing of the US Space Shuttle, Moscow has had a monopoly on sending astronauts to the ISS from its Baikonur cosmodrome in Kazakhstan.
+Since the mothballing of the US shuttle, Moscow has had a monopoly on sending astronauts to the ISS from its Baikonur cosmodrome in Kazakhstan.